ChristianCasazza/codeprinter/README.md

 ## Configuration

 ### Excluding Folders
-At the bottom of `app.py`, you’ll find the `skip_dirs` variable, which lists directories to exclude from the UI.
+within the `app.py`, you’ll find the `skip_dirs` variable, which lists directories to exclude from the UI.
 By default, it includes:
 - `.venv`
 - `node_modules`
 - `.git`